-Fires can be part of the natural cycle of heath and peatlands and may also be used as a valuable management tool to promote a diversity of growth phases in ling.
+Fires can be part of the natural cycle of heath and peatlands and may also be used as a valuable management tool to promote a diversity of growth phases in ling (Calluna vulgaris).
 However, currently most hill fires in Ireland are intentionally started to encourage grass growth for livestock.
 Fires which are too intense, too frequent, too extensive or which occur in sensitive areas are damaging to habitats.
-An assessment of burning is made for the heath habitats (4010, 4030 and 4060) and 7130 Blanket bogs ( if active).
-Habitat specific lists of sensitive areas where burning should not occur are presented in Perrin et al. (2014a).
+An assessment of burning is made for the heath habitats, 7130 Blanket bogs (\ if active) and 7150 Rhynchosporion depressions.
+Habitat-specific lists of sensitive areas where burning should not occur are presented in Perrin et al. (2014).
 Examples of sensitive areas are: 'areas where soils are thin and less than 5cm deep' and 'pools, wet hollows, haggs and erosion gullies, and within 5-10m of the edge of watercourses'.

-4010 Wet heaths and 7130 Blanket bogs ( if active) have the same targets relating to there being no signs of burning into the moss, liverwort or lichen layer or exposure of peat surface due to burning and no signs of burning in sensitive areas.
+4010 Wet heaths, 7130 Blanket bogs (\ if active) and 7150 Rhynchosporion depressions have the same targets relating to there being no signs of burning into the moss, liverwort or lichen layer or exposure of peat surface due to burning and no signs of burning in sensitive areas.
 The target for 4030 Dry heaths is no sign of burning in sensitive areas.
-The target for 4060 Alpine and Boreal heaths, which do not require burning for the maintenance of the habitat, is for there to be no signs of burning within the habitat.